mgdesaix/metabarcoding-pipeline/README.md

 ./MBpipeline_02_processed2summary.sh MBpipeline_02_config.txt
 ```

+*Note:* If you get a warning about files not being executable, remember to use `chmod +x "filename"` to make files executable.

 ### Installation

 The pipeline uses the software `trimmomatic`, `cutadapt`, and `vsearch` for processing the metabarcoding data, as well as `R` for the final tidying of the data summaries.
 For ease of execution, the user can use the YAML file (environment.yml) provided here to install these dependencies in a [Mamba](https://mamba.readthedocs.io/en/latest/index.html)/[Conda](https://docs.conda.io/projects/conda/en/stable/) environment which will be called when the pipeline is run: